-Our Buy segment provides retail transactional measurement data, consumer behavior information and analytics primarily to businesses in the consumer packaged goods industry.
-Within our Buy segment, in 2016, 63% of revenues came from Developed markets, 32% came from Emerging markets and 5% came from Corporate Buy which represents slow growth and non-core services that are part of our portfolio pruning initiatives.
-For the year ended December 31, 2016, revenues from our Buy segment represented approximately 53% of our consolidated revenues.
+Our Buy segment provides retail transactional measurement data, consumer behavior information and analytics primarily to businesses in the CPG industry.
+Within our Buy segment, in 2017, 62% of revenues came from Developed markets, 36% came from Emerging markets and 2% came from Corporate Buy which represents slow growth and non-core services that are part of our portfolio pruning initiatives.
+For the year ended December 31, 2017, revenues from our Buy segment represented approximately 49% of our consolidated revenues.
 This segment has historically generated stable revenue streams that are characterized by multi-year contracts and high contract renewal rates.
 At the beginning of each year, over 60% of the segment's revenue base for the upcoming year is typically committed under existing agreements.
-Our top five segment clients represented approximately 20% of our segment revenues for the year ended December 31, 2016 and the average length of relationship with these same clients is over 30 years.
-No single client accounted for 10% or more of our Buy segment revenues in 2016.
+Our top five segment clients represented approximately 20% of our segment revenues for the year ended December 31, 2017 and the average length of relationship with these same clients is over 30 years.
+No single client accounted for 10% or more of our Buy segment revenues in 2017.